 Where to Shop in Paris: The Golden Triangle

-If you're looking to make a luxury purchase in Paris, or to venture into a luxury store where you can actually hear yourself think, venture south of the Champs to Paris's "Golden Triangle," where the luxury brands have SECOND, and frankly even more luxurious, locations, just off of the Champs.
+If you're looking to make a luxury purchase in Paris, or to venture into a luxury store where you can actually hear yourself think, venture south of the Champs-Élysées to Paris's "Golden Triangle," where the luxury brands have second, and frankly more luxurious, locations, just off of the Champs-Élysées.
 I know, it sounds crazy, but when you're the most glamorous city in the world...it happens!
 For reference to the area, I've included the location of that Louis Vuitton location (and you can see how close it is to the Champs, directly north).

 Where to Shop in Paris: Madeline/ Rue Saint-Honoré